BrightnBubbly/stream-chat-survey/README.md

-# Improve your customer chat experience with information from your customers
+# Improve your customer chat experience with customer feedback
 ## Integrate surveys with Stream chat
 You are providing a chat experience for your customers, but could you improve the experience?
 What's a great way to know if you could do better?
 Ask your customers.
 Integrating your [Stream Chat](https://getstream.io/chat/docs) with your favorite Survey tool is a relatively painless endeavor.
 In this post I demonstrate how to launch a survey at the conclusion of a Chat session.
 I integrate with [SurveyLegend](https://www.surveylegend.com), but many of the major survey tools provide the same integration option that I demonstrate here.